 Real flowers are best

 To avoid all these potential dangers, I always recommend growing plants (preferably native to your area so that other species benefit as well) that provide natural nectar which contains micronutrients, unlike refined sugar.
 Besides the nutrition and safety of real nectar, you won’t have to deal with unwelcome insects at feeders.
-Hummingbirds also consume a sugary liquid from trees and often go where woodpeckers called sapsuckers create sapwells from which hummers feed.
+Hummingbirds may also consume a sugary liquid from trees and often forage where woodpeckers called sapsuckers create sapwells from which hummers feed.
 Keep in mind, too, that these amazing little birds do not live on nectar alone—their diet includes a surprisingly large amount of tiny insects (and spiders) for protein, and the best way to provide that is, again, with native plants (and no pesticides, of course!).
-And, needless to say, water is essential.
+And, needless to say, fresh water is essential for all birds.

 If you do feel a need to feed hummers via artificial feeders, here’s a handy chart for how often to clean and refill your feeder, courtesy the Wild Bird Shop: